writethedocs/www/docs/conf/portland/2023/sponsors/prospectus.rst

 Sponsorship Packages
 ====================

-We have broken our sponsorships based on what it is you're trying to get out of the sponsorship.
+We have separated our sponsorships into two streams, each one helping you achieve one of the following specific goals:
-We find that many sponsors have two primary goals in mind:

 * Hiring
 * Product promotion